thuydx55/WebSocketRails-Unity/README.md

 Refer to https://github.com/websocket-rails/websocket-rails to learn more about WebSocketRails

-Refer to https://github.com/KLab/websocket-unitymobile to learn more about WebSocket-Sharp
+Refer to https://github.com/KLab/websocket-unitymobile to learn more about WebSocket-Sharp for Unity

 Refer to http://wiki.unity3d.com/index.php?title=JSONObject to learn more about JSONObject